We Are Imagining Home on the Old West Side

 We will be activating the Historic Blue Bird Inn Stage as part of our KIPDetroit grant in late October and early November.

-We will also be hosting a mini-conference on our work in the neighborhood on November 3rd.
+We will also be hosting a concert on November 3rd and a mini-conference on our work in the neighborhood on November 3rd.
 Find out more and RSVP here.

 We are excited to announce our new #KIPDetroit community engagement intern Rukiya Colvin.
 Colvin is a Masters Student in Urban Planning with a focus on community and housing development at Wayne State University.
 She will be hosted by Detroit City Council Member Raquel Castaneda-Lopez at her office in Detroit District 6 and sponsored by The Kresge Foundation.
 Among other initiatives, Rukiya will be gathering data for an historical musical asset map of sites within a roughly 2-mile radius of the Blue Bird.